 In the age of baroque, the art was an emphatic and thrilling visualization of such a world experience and attitude towards life.
 Baroque and contemporary art derives its effect by an aesthetic and contentual overcoming of the normative and by playing with the borders of the representable.
 The experience of a worldwide, partially virtual war, the destructive hubris of the financial markets, and the fear of the downfall of the civilization – all these scenarios that action movies and computer games have long claimed their own – evoke new memento mori images and the call to stand still.

 Responding to the space of the Caputh Castle and the display cabinets of the Olbricht Wunderkammer, the four artists create works that beautifully incorporate the contemporary return to the ideas and images of transience (vanitas).
 The artists use and modify symbols and metaphors in a sensual evocation of the simultaneity of beauty and loss, the vague stability of things and the predictability of the downfall.

-- B.A.R.O.C.K.
+B.A.R.O.C.K.
 Künstlerische Interventionen in Schloss Caputh.
-With Essays of Mark Gisbourne and Samuel Wittwer.
+With Essays of Mark Gisbourne and Samuel Wittwer, designed by Margret Eicher.
 Publisher: Stiftung Preussische Schlösser und Gärten Berlin-Brandenburg, Edition Cantz, Esslingen 2019.
 ISBN 978-3-947563-31-9.

 - Press Release for Caputh Palace, PDF (German, 205 kb).